FLORIDA ASSOCIATION OF GENETIC COUNSELORS

 2.1 CLASSES OF MEMBERS AND ELIGIBILITY.
 There shall be two classes of members of the corporation: full members and associate members.
 The full and associate members of the corporation shall reside or work in the state of Florida.

 A. An individual becomes eligible to become a full member by holding a degree from a Master’s program established for the training of genetic counselors or any individual who is board eligible or board certified in genetic counseling.
+Full members must be a member of NSGC as FLAGC is a state chapter of NSGC.
 Full Members may attend all meetings, vote, serve on the Board of Directors, be elected officers, and serve on, or chair, committees.

 B. An individual becomes eligible to become an associate member by being enrolled in a Master’s program established for the training of genetic counselors, being an active candidate or certified by the ABMG, being credentialed by the Genetic Nursing Credentialing Commission of International Society of Nurses in Genetics (ISONG) or through the American Nurses Credentialing Center (ANCC), or being a professional in the state of Florida with job responsibilities related to clinical genetics.
 Associate Members may attend all open meetings and serve on committees.
 If there is question regarding the eligibility of an individual desiring to become an associate member, the application will be reviewed by the education committee who will ultimately make the ruling on membership status.
 Associate Members may not attend closed meetings, vote, serve on the board of directors, be elected officers or chair committees.

 2.2 VOTING AND GOOD STANDING.
 Any person, holding a full membership in good standing, shall be entitled to one vote on all matters coming before the membership.
 Associate members shall not be entitled to vote.

 2.3 WITHDRAWAL.
 Any member of the corporation may withdraw from membership by delivering a written resignation to the Secretary.